I keep track of consumer confidence because its one of the drivers of our property markets.

 Of course when people don't feel confident about their economic future, they keep their hands in their pockets rather than buying big ticket items such as new homes or investment properties.

 - After two consecutive weeks of improvement, consumers’ views towards current and future economic conditions dipped, down 8.1% and 7.2% respectively.
-The average of these two measures
+The average of these two measures – households’ confidence in the economic outlook – is at its lowest level in 16 weeks (Figure 3).

 - Households’ views towards current financial conditions slipped 0.3% last week.
 Partially offsetting this weakness, sentiment around future financial conditions rose a solid 3.7%.
 Looking through the weekly volatility, confidence in overall financial conditions has remained broadly unchanged over the past two months, hovering around its long term average (Figure 3).